Man Stays Calm As Large Snake Bites Him in Video, Viewers Amazed by His Reaction After Viper Strikes

 The video of the man interacting with the snake received more than 600,000 views.
 There were hundreds of comments from netizens, and South Africans found the video and shared their hilarious commentary.

-In a video reshared by @RealXavier011 in X, a large man approached a snake that was in storage.
-The guy in the video is @therealtarzan aka Mike Holston on Instagram, and he offered the olive python his forearm to bite it and the snake struck him at lightning speed before coiling around his arm.
+In a video reshared by @RealXavier011 in X, an adventurous man approached a snake that was in storage.
+The guy in the video is @therealtarzan aka Mike Holston on Instagram, and he showed off an olive python, which proceeded to bite him on his forearm as the snake struck him at lightning speed before coiling around his arm.
 The snake bite caused puncture wounds on his arm which he washed with water from a hose.
 Watch the harrowing video by clicking here.

 Read also